simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 1 - Bit Hacks/README.md

 # Project 1 Writeup:

 # Performance improvements:
 The most important result in this writeup is the performance we obtain with every new algorithm.
+An array of size 192 KiB is created, and the subarray has an offset of 46368 bits, a right shift of 75025 bits, and a length of 121393 bits.

 Here, the performance and speedup is given per adjustment:

 | Description | Execution time (s) | Speedup (relative) | Speedup (absolute) |
 | - | - | - | - |